navid0308/Reversi-using-IDA-/README.md

 # Reversi-using-IDA*
-A computer reversi opponent was developed using the IDA* algorithm.
+Developed an intelligent computer reversi opponent using the IDA* algorithm.